rohitj782/Credit-Card-Fraud-Detection/README.md

 Built an application to analyse and detect possible frauds.

-Tensorflow keras and Convolutional neural network is used to dvelop and built the model for this project.
+Tensorflow keras and Convolutional neural network is used to develop and built the model for this project.

 Svm and cluster algorithms are also tested.